jetify-com/devbox/docs/app/docs/devbox_cloud/getting_started.md

+---
-# Getting Started from your Terminal
+title: Getting Started From Your Terminal
+sidebar_position: 2
+---

 Devbox Cloud is a new way to create and run your Devbox Project in an isolated cloud environment.